goschtl/zope/zc.zkzopeserver/trunk/src/zc/zkzopeserver/README.txt

    child of the path with the server address as the name.

 host
-   host name or ip to listen on, defaultiong to ''
+   host name or ip to listen on, defaulting to ''

 port
    The port to listen on, defaulting to 0